beta-tester/RPi-PXE-Server/README.md

 USE IT AT YOU OWN RISK.

 ## what is it good for?
-the scripts installs necessary packages to let your PRi act as a DHCP, TFTP, Samba, NFS, PXE server. and it will download LiveDVD ISOs you can boot your PXE client (Desktop PC) to.
+the scripts installs necessary packages to let your RPi act as a DHCP, TFTP, Samba, NFS, PXE server. and it will download LiveDVD ISOs you can boot your PXE client (Desktop PC) to.

-the script can be easely be modified to add additional ISOs or update ISOs if updated ones are available.
+the script can easely be modified to add additional ISOs or update ISOs if updated ones are available.

 ## requirements